huggingface/transformers/docs/source/main_classes/trainer.rst

-The Trainer has been extended to support libraries that may dramatically improve your training time and fit much bigger models.
+The :class:`~transformers.Trainer` has been extended to support libraries that may dramatically improve your training time and fit much bigger models.

 Currently it support third party solutions, `DeepSpeed <https://github.com/microsoft/DeepSpeed>`__ and `FairScale
 <https://github.com/facebookresearch/fairscale/>`__, which implement parts of the paper `ZeRO: Memory Optimizations